Sk3llington/Elastic_Stack_Server/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address: 91.219.212.205

+*Note that if you have a dynamic IP address or if you are using a VPN, your IP address will change in the future and you will have to update your Network Security Group settings to allow access from your new IP address.
+The same update will apply for all rules that allow for a connection over a public IP address from your workstation only.*

 Machines within the network can only be accessed by each other, i.e., the Web-1, Web-2, Web-3 web servers send traffic to the ELK Server (see diagram).